Engineering Services

 Enterprise Ireland Digital Discovery.
 Total cost: €5,000.
 Enterprise Ireland funded 80%.
 Client investment: €1,250.

-This case study shows what an AI readiness assessment looks like in practice for an engineering design consultancy in Ireland.
+This case study shows what an AI readiness assessment looks like in practice for a precision engineering firm based in Munster.

 The Capacity Problem: When You Cannot Hire Fast Enough

-An established engineering design consultancy in Ireland was growing faster than it could hire.
+A precision engineering firm based in Munster with approximately 45 employees was growing faster than it could hire.
 A strong client pipeline, a solid reputation built over decades, and a team that was stretched.
 The constraint was not demand.
 It was delivery capacity.

 Engineers were spending a significant portion of their working week on tasks that were necessary but not billable design work.
 Reviewing specifications against compliance standards.
 Cross-referencing design documents against building regulations.
 Compiling project documentation packages.
 Checking submissions from subcontractors against contract requirements.
 The same patterns, repeated across dozens of projects every week.